 UC Davis Physics and Astronomy Department

-this is subject to change based on public health needs.
-We expect to
+during summer 2022.
+This remains subject to change based on public

-Research projects will be at the heart of the 10-week program, whether
+Research projects form the heart of the 10-week program.

 from typical coursework.
-The in-person program strongly encourages interactions
+Our program strongly encourages interactions

 among participants, for example through field trips and shared housing.

 The application, when open, can be reached from the

 of the physics subfields represented at UC Davis.

 which concludes with a 15-minute presentation to the rest of the REU group

 and other interested department members.
 About 30% of the participants co-author